Meet Ryan Cleckner

 Ryan was born and raised in Phoenix, AZ.
 He attended public schools and grew up camping, hunting, hiking, and all things outdoors.
 There aren’t many places in Arizona that Ryan hasn’t explored – from the desert valley to the red rocks of Sedona, the Grand Canyon, and pine-trees and mountains of Flagstaff.

 Shortly after graduating high school, Ryan left for the military.
-He enlisted in the Army on a whim.
-Like many young men, he was looking for a change and guidance in his life.
-He completed basic training, airborne school, and the Ranger Indoctrination Program (RIP) to make his way into the U.S. Army’s elite 1st Ranger Battallion of the 75th Ranger Regiment.
+He enlisted in the Army because, like many young men, he was looking for a change and guidance in his life.
+He completed basic training, airborne school, and the Ranger Indoctrination Program (RIP) to make his way into the U.S. Army’s elite 1st Ranger Battalion of the 75th Ranger Regiment.

 After two combat deployments to Afghanistan, Ryan was ready to return home and continue his college education.
 While attending school, Ryan worked for years as a sniper instructor for military and police snipers.
 He also taught outdoor-related classes at a local community college.

-Ryan needed another challenge in his life.
-His wife suggested law school and on a whim, Ryan took the entrance exams and applied to various law schools.
+However, Ryan needed another challenge in his life.
+Considering law school, Ryan took the entrance exams and applied to various law schools.
 Although he had been accepted to many law schools, he was made an offer that he couldn’t refuse from a private school in New England, Quinnipiac University.

 Quinnipiac started a program called the “Dean’s Fellows Program” wherein the school offered full-ride scholarships and a stipend to students that would be leaders from within the student body.
-Quinnipiac flew Ryan out for the weekend, offered Ryan the scholarship, and soon after, he and his wife were off to Conecticut.
+Quinnipiac flew Ryan out for the weekend, offered Ryan the scholarship, and soon after, he was off to Connecticut.

 Ryan graduated law school with honors and with a specialty in tax/corporate law.